-The “showerhead” above is OK, but not a perfect solution.
+The “showerhead” above is OK, but it is not a perfect solution.
 Polycom 2200-23809-001 is way better at providing the 360-degree voice pickup.
-In fact, the manufacturer promises a “2,800 square feet of voice coverage”.
-Usually, conference halls are bit smaller than that.
-This model is also compatible with the Polycom HDX video systems and Polycom Sound Structure, if you like playing with your hardware.
+In fact, the manufacturer promises “2,800 square feet of voice coverage”.
+Conference halls are usually a bit smaller than that.
+This model is compatible with the Polycom HDX video systems and Polycom Sound Structure, which is good to know in case you like playing with your hardware.

 back to menu ↑

-Microphone arrays are actually just jumbo size ceiling microphones but they look beyond cool.
-They look like things from future.
-No boring metal grills that’s been around for a hundred years.
+Microphone arrays are actually those same ceiling microphones – it is only that they have jumbo sizes and look really cool.
+They look like technologies from the future.
+No boring metal grills that have been around for years.

 ClearOne Beamforming Microphone Array

 To put it simply, this is a board covered with 24 microphone elements.
-These 24 microphones comprise the beamforming and adaptive steering technology.
-The already perfect sound is enhanced with a next-gen acoustic echo cancellation.
-The array works with Converge Pro 840 and 880 series mixers through the G-Link expansion port.
-The huge disadvantage is the price.
-And it would take some time to install and set up.
+These 24 microphones comprise beamforming and adaptive steering technology.
+An already perfect sound is improved by next-generation acoustic echo cancellation.
+The array works with Converge Pro 840 and 880 series mixers through a G-Link expansion port.
+A huge disadvantage is the price.
+Plus, it would take some time to install and set up this mic.

 Available in black as well.back to menu ↑

-The cheapest solution for speakers who like walking about would be the lavalier microphones.
-They don’t have the word conference in the model names and some would call an unorthodox solution, but nevertheless.
+The cheapest solution for those who like walking around while talking is lavalier microphones.
+Their descriptions don’t include the word conference in them and some would even call these devices outdated, but anyways.

 Pyle-Pro PDWM96 Lavalier

-This thing is not attached to anything but the speaker and consists of body pack transmitter with that lavalier microphone.
-Receiver has a 1/4” plug.
-Volume control and super compact design come in handy in closed spaces.
+This thing is not attached to anything – only to the speaker.
+It consists of a bodypack transmitter and a lavalier microphone.
+A receiver has a 1/4” plug.
+Volume controls and super compact design come in handy in closed spaces.
 Operation range of up 60 ft is enough for most conference halls.
-Naturally it is nit powered from the grid as it comes with 9V x 1 battery for belt pack transmitter, and an AA x 1 for the ¼” wireless transmitter.
+Naturally, the microphone is not powered from the grid as it comes with 9V x 1 battery for belt pack transmitter and an AA x 1 for the ¼” wireless transmitter.